 Validate permissions for your S3 bucket

 - Open the Amazon S3 console.

 - From the list of buckets, choose the bucket with the bucket policy that you want to change.

 - In your bucket policy, edit or remove any "Effect": "Deny" statements that are denying the IAM instance profile access to your role.

-You can now connect to your S3 bucket, and then use your S3 bucket to:
+You can now access your S3 bucket, and then use your S3 bucket to: